PrabhatNarayanPayasi/Youtube_clone/README.md

-# Youtube_clone
+#Wall Clock
-Hello Everyone this  is the clone project of youtube with video functionality.
+Hello this is the clock project which shows time on IST.